K3rhos/RoadTool/README.md

 # 📀Setup

 ## Road texture
-I really recommend using a triplanar shader for the road texture otherwise you will still face some issue with "seems" at some place when using a standard shader.
+I really recommend using a triplanar shader for the road texture otherwise you will still face some issue with "seems" at some places when using a standard shader.

 Example: